Piotrekol/CollectionManager/README.md

 ## Download

 You can download the latest release of Collection Manager here: [Releases](https://github.com/Piotrekol/CollectionManager/releases/latest).
-Files to download are under the `Assets` dropdown at the bottom of the release.
+Files to download are in the `Assets` dropdown at the bottom of the release.

 For Windows, download `CollectionManagerSetup.exe`.

-For Linux through wine, you likely need to use `CollectionManagerSetup_linux.exe`.
+For Linux, through wine, you likely need to use `CollectionManagerSetup_linux.exe`.
 The same may be true for MacOS.

 ## Setup